viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ### Create a new map

-To create a new map and populate it with pointcloud data from your slam session, follow the instructions below.
+To create a new map, follow the instructions below.
 Creating a new map uses an instance of the cartographer module running in the cloud.

 1. Configure your `cartographer` SLAM service